-Name of director Name of the associated corporations Number of sl associated c Approximate percentage of shareholding Long position Short position (%) Mr. Li Shu Fu Proper Glory Holding Inc. (Note 1) (Note 1) Mr. Li Shu Fu Geely Group Limited 50,000 60 Mr. Li Shu Fu Zhejiang Geely Holding Group Company Limited (Note 2) - (Note 2) Mr. Li Shu Fu Zhejiang Geely Automobile Company Limited (Note 3) - (Note 3) Mr. Li Shu Fu Shanghai Maple Automobile Company Limited (Note 4) - (Note 4) Mr. Li Shu Fu Zhejiang Haoqing Automobile Manufacturing Company Limited (Note 5) - (Note 5) Mr. Li Shu Fu Zhejiang Jirun Automobile Company Limited (Note 6) - (Note 6) Mr. Li Shu Fu Shanghai Maple Guorun Automobile Company Limited (Note 7) (Note 7) Mr. Li Shu Fu Zhejiang Ruhoo Automobile Company Limited (Note 8) - (Note 8)

-Name of director Name of the associated corporations Number of shares in the associated corporations Long position Short position (%) Mr. Li Shu Fu Hunan Geely Automobile Components Company Limited (Note 9) - (Note 9) Mr. Li Shu Fu Chengdu Gaoyuan Automobile Industries Company Limited (Note 10) - (Note 10) Mr. Li Shu Fu Baoji Geely Automobile Components Company Limited (Note 11) - (Note 11) Mr. Li Shu Fu Shanxi Geely Automobile Components Company Limited (Note 12) - (Note 12) Mr. Li Shu Fu Zhejiang Jirun Chunxiao Automobile Components Company Limited (Note 13) - (Note 13)
+Name of the associated Number of sh Approximate percentage of shareholding Name of director corporations Long position Short position (%) Mr. Li Shu Fu Proper Glory Holding Inc. (Note 1) (Note 1) Mr. Li Shu Fu Geely Group Limited 50,000 60 Mr. Li Shu Fu Zhejiang Geely Holding Group Company Limited (Note 2) (Note 2) Mr. Li Shu Fu Zhejiang Geely Automobile Company Limited (Note 3) - (Note 3) Mr. Li Shu Fu Shanghai Maple Automobile Company Limited (Note 4) - (Note 4) Mr. Li Shu Fu Zhejiang Haoqing Automobile Manufacturing Company Limited (Note 5) - (Note 5) Mr. Li Shu Fu Zhejiang Jirun Automobile Company Limited (Note 6) - (Note 6) Mr. Li Shu Fu Shanghai Maple Guorun Automobile Company Limited (Note 7) - (Note 7) Mr. Li Shu Fu Zhejiang Ruhoo Automobile Company Limited (Note 8) - (Note 8) Mr. Li Shu Fu Hunan Geely Automobile Components Company Limited (Note 9) - (Note 9) Mr. Li Shu Fu Baoji Geely Automobile Components Company Limited (Note 10) - (Note 10) Mr. Li Shu Fu Shanxi Geely Automobile Components Company Limited (Note 11) - (Note 11) Mr. Li Shu Fu Zhejiang Jirun Chunxiao Automobile Components Company Limited (Note 12) - (Note 12)

 - (1) Proper Glory Holding Inc. is a private company incorporated in the British Virgin Islands and is owned as to 68% by Zhejiang Geely Holding Group Company Limited ("Geely Holding") and as to 32% by Geely Group Limited.
 Geely Group Limited is a private company incorporated in the British Virgin Islands and is owned as to 60% by Mr. Li Shu Fu, as to 35.85% by Mr. Li Xu Bing, an elder brother of Mr. Li Shu Fu, and as to 4.15% by Mr. An Cong Hui, an executive director of the Company.
-Geely Holding is a private company incorporated in the PRC and is beneficially wholly owned by Mr. Li Shu Fu and his associate. - (2) Geely Holding is a private company incorporated in the PRC and is beneficially wholly owned by Mr. Li Shu Fu and his associate.

-- (3) Zhejiang Geely Automobile Company Limited ("Zhejiang Geely") is a private company incorporated in the PRC and is owned as to 88.32% by Geely Holding and as to 11.68% by other Mr. Li Shu Fu's interested entities. - (4) Shanghai Maple Automobile Company Limited ("Shanghai Maple Automobile") is a private company incorporated in the PRC and is beneficially wholly owned by Mr. Li Shu Fu and his associate. - (5) Zhejiang Haoqing Automobile Manufacturing Company Limited ("Zhejiang Haoqing") is a private company incorporated in the PRC and is owned as to 98.5% by Geely Holding and as to 1.5% by other Mr. Li Shu Fu's interested entities.
+Geely Holding is a private company incorporated in the PRC and is beneficially wholly owned by Mr. Li Shu Fu and his associate. - (2) Geely Holding is a private company incorporated in the PRC and is beneficially wholly owned by Mr. Li Shu Fu and his associate. - (3) Zhejiang Geely Automobile Company Limited ("Zhejiang Geely") is a private company incorporated in the PRC and is owned as to 71.05% by Geely Holding, as to 2.96% by other Mr. Li's interested entities and as to 25.99% by independent third parties. - (4) Shanghai Maple Automobile Company Limited ("Shanghai Maple Automobile") is a private company incorporated in the PRC and is beneficially wholly owned by Mr. Li Shu Fu and his associate.

-- (6) Zhejiang Jirun Automobile Company Limited ("Jirun Automobile") is incorporated in the PRC and is 1%-owned by Zhejiang Geely. - (7) Shanghai Maple Guorun Automobile Company Limited ("Shanghai Maple Guorun") is incorporated in the PRC and is 1%-owned by Shanghai Maple Automobile. - (8) Zhejiang Ruhoo Automobile Company Limited is incorporated in the PRC and is 1%-owned by Zhejiang Haoqing. - (9) Hunan Geely Automobile Components Company Limited is incorporated in the PRC and is 1%-owned by Zhejiang Haoqing. - (10) Chengdu Gaoyuan Automobile Industries Company Limited is a private company incorporated in the PRC and is owned as to 90% by Jirun Automobile and as to 10% by Shanghai Maple Guorun. - (11) Baoji Geely Automobile Components Company Limited is a private company incorporated in the PRC is 1%-owned by Zhejiang Geely.

-- (12) Shanxi Geely Automobile Components Company Limited is a private company incorporated in the PRC is 1%-owned by Zhejiang Geely. - (13) Zhejiang Jirun Chunxiao Automobile Components Company Limited is a private company incorporated in the PRC is 1%-owned by Zhejiang Geely.
+- (5) Zhejiang Haoqing Automobile Manufacturing Company Limited ("Zhejiang Haoqing") is a private company incorporated in the PRC and is beneficially wholly owned by Mr. Li Shu Fu and his associate. - (6) Zhejiang Jirun Automobile Company Limited ("Jirun Automobile") is incorporated in the PRC and is 1%-owned by Zhejiang Geely. - (7) Shanghai Maple Guorun Automobile Company Limited ("Shanghai Maple Guorun") is incorporated in the PRC and is 1%-owned by Shanghai Maple Automobile. - (8) Zhejiang Ruhoo Automobile Company Limited is incorporated in the PRC and is 1%-owned by Zhejiang Haoqing. - (9) Hunan Geely Automobile Components Company Limited is incorporated in the PRC and is 1%-owned by Zhejiang Haoqing. - (10) Baoji Geely Automobile Components Company Limited is a private company incorporated in the PRC is 1%-owned by Zhejiang Geely. - (11) Shanxi Geely Automobile Components Company Limited is a private company incorporated in the PRC is 1%-owned by Zhejiang Geely. - (12) Zhejiang Jirun Chunxiao Automobile Components Company Limited is a private company incorporated in the PRC is 1%-owned by Zhejiang Geely.